ABOUT | TOPICS |

 in praise of honeysuckles (aphids be damned)

-lonicera-sempervirens-detailI WAS SHOWERING MY HONEYSUCKLES TODAY, and not with affection, exactly, but with the stiff spray of a hose-end nozzle, washing off the aphids who might otherwise deprive me and the hummingbirds of the enjoyment of these showy vines.
-I grow three kinds of Lonicera: two colors of the American native L. sempervirens, a reddish (above, avec aphid) and a beautiful yellow, and a rose-and-orange heckrottii hybrid called ‘Goldflame.’
+lonicera-sempervirens-detailI WAS SHOWERING MY HONEYSUCKLES RECENTLY, and not with affection, but with the stiff spray of a hose-end nozzle, washing off the aphids who might otherwise deprive me and the hummingbirds of the enjoyment of these showy vines.
+I grow three kinds of Lonicera: two colors of the American native L. sempervirens, a reddish (above) and a beautiful yellow, and a rose-and-orange heckrottii hybrid called ‘Goldflame.’
 Their moment is now.

 I gave L. sempervirens (Zones 4-9), whose woody stems twist around the corner post on my back porch the last decade, a serious pruning last year, after it seemed to have a lot of leggy growth that was especially appealing to the aphids.
 It has responded really favorably: heavy bloom and stronger growth after a year of recovery.